-The ds-website repo replaces the proof-of-concept DataScience repo as the initial source of the SWA.
+The ds-website repo is the initial source of the SWA.

 The website format is provided by Quarto Website3.